lol123Xb/Anime-Radio-Club-Discord-Bot/README.md

 # Official ANIMERADIO.club Discord Bot
 The official Anime Radio Club Discord bot!!!
 Made with Discord.js
 # Usage
-After you've added the bot to your server, join a voice channel and type `=join` to bind the bot to that channel.
+After you've added the bot to your server, join a voice channel and type `>join` to bind the bot to that channel.
 You have to have the "Manage server" permission to use this command.
 # Command list
-This list uses `=` as the prefix for each
+This list uses `>` as the prefix for each
 * `>join`
 Type this while in a voice channel to have the bot join that channel and start playing there.
 Limited to users with the "manage server" permission.
 * `>leave`